The Gerber FastBall is relatively new in the Gerber lineup, but it’s quickly becoming one of my favorites!

 - Weight: 2.7 oz.

 It’s fast to deploy and can be carried in nearly all traditional positions.
 The finish looks great, and there aren’t a lot of sharp edges.
 Overall, it’s a knife that anyone can proudly carry every day.

 Who should be Interested in the Gerber FastBall?

-Anyone looking for a medium priced knife for everyday carry will like the FastBall.
+Anyone looking for a medium-priced knife for everyday carry will like the FastBall.
 It looks great and would be equally at home clipped on a pair of khakis or the shorts of a hiker.
 It’s simply a great EDC knife.

-The FastBall has a 3″ blade, weighs 2.7 oz and is an overall length of 7.1″ when it’s opened.
+The FastBall has a 3″ blade, weighs 2.7 oz, and has an overall length of 7.1″ when opened.